ryankarlos/AWS-ML-services/projects/nlp/README.md

-We can see from the flow below, that depending on the engine type detected, the input will go to the respective task to execute - which sets the engine parameter to 'neural' or 'standard' depending on the voice id chosen from this list https://docs.aws.amazon.com/polly/latest/dg/voicelist.html.
-Also, there is another choice task to determine whether to skip the comprehend step if the language is not one of the following (de", "pt","en","it","fr","es") as the others are not supported by all the services e.g. syntax detection It uses the $.SkipComprehend state variable which is part of the input passed to the state machine (above) and computed
+We can see from the flow below, that depending on the engine type detected, the input will go to the respective task to execute - which sets the engine parameter to 'neural' or 'standard' depending on the voice id chosen from [this](https://docs.aws.amazon.com/polly/latest/dg/voicelist.html)list Also, there is another choice task to determine whether to skip the comprehend step if the language is not one of the following (de", "pt","en","it","fr","es") as the others are not supported by all the services e.g. syntax detection It uses the $.SkipComprehend state variable which is part of the input passed to the state machine (above) and computed